-Computing and E-safety
+Computing and E-Safety

 At Bridgelea, we want our children to love computing.
-We understand that Literacy is a barrier to our children’s success in the wider world but the Computing curriculum supports children to excel in a career such as software engineer, video game design, web development, or IT consultant or even if they are not in a Computing industry, be confident users of transferable ICT skills, as well as being able to keep themselves safe online in their daily lives.
+We understand that Literacy is a barrier to our children’s success in the wider world but the Computing curriculum supports children to excel in careers such as software engineer, video game design, web development, or IT consultant or even if they are not in a Computing industry, be confident users of transferable ICT skills, as well as being able to keep themselves safe online in their daily lives.
 The computing curriculum has therefore been carefully designed so that our children develop their skills in all areas of computing.
 We want our children to remember their computing lessons and experiences in our school, cherish these memories and embrace the opportunities they are presented with, using technology in the future to help make their lives easier!

 As a school, we have chosen the Purple Mash Computing Scheme of Work from Year 1 to Year 6.
 Taking into account the EYFS objectives for our Key Stage One children who are operating at an earlier stage.
 The scheme of work supports our teachers in delivering fun and engaging lessons which help to raise standards and allow all pupils to achieve to their full potential.
-We are confident that the scheme of work more than adequately meets the national vision for Computing and we have personalized it to the complex needs of Bridgelea children.
+We are confident that the scheme of work more than adequately meets the national vision for Computing and we have personalised it to the complex needs of Bridgelea children.
 Purple Mash gives excellent supporting material for less confident teachers.
 The curriculum has been designed to go into extra depth with the teaching of E-Safety with strong links to PSHE, ensuring that when the children leave in Year 6, they know how to keep themselves safe and be responsible citizens when using ICT in their future lives.

 E-Safety